Self-Specialization: Uncovering Latent Expertise within Large Language Models: Details of Experiments

 Regarding our evaluations, we use prompt templates that were designed and used to optimize each Alpaca \citep{alpaca} and Dromedary \citep{sun2023principledriven}, but no specific template for base models, as they were not optimized for it during pre-training.
 Ours employs a simple Alpaca template for training and evaluation.
 We leverage publicly available delta weights that are supposed to be attached to LLaMA \citep{touvron2023llama} for Dromedary, and use the ones reproduced for Alpaca in our work.

 We use three seed demonstrations in-context, which are randomly sampled from our initial seeds, and sampling with top-p being 0.98 and temperature being 1.0 during instruction generation.
 For response generation, we use no demonstrations in-context since there is a high chance that the generated instruction task and the sampled one do not match well.
 We believe further exploration of this aspect would be valuable in future work.
 For fine-tuning, we use a batch size of 32, a learning rate of 3e-4, and epochs of 3.
 Low-rank adaptation (LoRA) \citep{hu2022lora, dettmers2023qlora} is applied to all modules and all layers with a rank of 8, and an alpha of 16.
+While we report single-run results considering low-data settings where automatic hyperparameter tuning might be infeasible, we also report worst, average, and best across different k-shot configurations for each dataset to address the concern of sensitivity (Appendix \ref{subsec:sensitivity_of_prompting}) in Table \ref{table:main_results_best}.